jamaps/maps/README.md

 home of image files for a few of my maps

-copyrights are located on the image files
+copyrights vary and are located on the images themselves